itnelo/reactphp-foundation/README.md

     - `symfony/config`
     - `symfony/yaml`

-It follows strong SOLID design and fully PSR-compatible, with PHP 7.4+ features in mind
-(starting with typed properties).
+It follows strong SOLID design and fully PSR-compatible, built with PHP 7.4+ features in mind (starting with typed properties).

 It is also relatively lightweight and takes benefits from both [Symfony](https://github.com/symfony/symfony) components